 For several years now, the use of first generation biomass has been controversial due to the potential competition with human and animal food, as well as the impact on the surface of the agricultural land used.

-Nonetheless, the biomass culture dedicated for the plastics production is today negligible and only represents 0.02% of the arable lands.
+Nonetheless, the biomass culture dedicated to the plastics production is today negligible and only represents 0.02% of the arable lands.

 Furthermore, the development of these plastics should not increase the agricultural surface necessary to their production.
 As a matter of fact, with the use of second and third generation biomasses, currently under development and industrialization, raw materials will need less and less food resources as well as soil surfaces.